AI-generated

 Arguments of the Petitioners

-• The lack of a formal resignation letter does not negate voluntary resignation, as respondent's actions and statements demonstrated a clear intent to relinquish his employment.
+• Absence of a resignation letter does not disprove resignation; his actions (removing belongings) and statements manifested clear intent to relinquish employment.

-• The Court of Appeals erred in taking cognizance of respondent's petition for certiorari as it was allegedly filed late.
+• Court of Appeals erred in taking cognizance of respondent’s petition as it was filed late (motion for extension filed one day late).

 Arguments of the Respondents